Cervical Myelopathy

 Your spine is a complex structure that houses the spinal cord.
-Injury or degenerative changes of the spine can lead to ongoing symptoms.
+Injury or degenerative changes in any aspect of this structure can lead to ongoing symptoms.
 It is important to explore the underlying reasons for pain, stiffness, and limited range of motion.
-In the neck, or cervical spine, these symptoms could indicate nerve compression or cervical myelopathy, both of which can present significant risks.
-Dr. Todd J. Albert provides personal care that can identify the cause of neckpain and can also make recommendations to address that cause directly.
+In the neck, these symptoms could indicate nerve compression or cervical myelopathy, both of which can present significant risks.
+Dr. Todd J. Albert provides personal care that can identify the cause of pain and address that cause directly.

 What Is Cervical Myelopathy?

-You may be aware that the nerves that exit your spinal cord can get compressed.
-When this happens you may develop pain radiating down your arm.
-This type of pain is called radiculopathy.
+You may be aware that the nerves that exit your spinal column can get compressed.
+This is called radiculopathy.
 The spinal cord itself may also suffer compression.
 The spinal cord is the bundle of nerves that runs the length of the spine.
-Compression of the spinal cord can lead to a condition called cervical myelopathy.
-Myelopathy is when this spinal cord compression leads to sensory and/or motor dysfunction of the innervated areas.
+Compression on this main group of nerves is called myelopathy.
+Myelopathy is categorized by the spinal segment in which it has occurred.
+Cervical myelopathy is compression of the spinal cord within the cervical (neck) segment of the spine.

 What Causes Cervical Myelopathy?